 The RAAF are trialling a new procedure for providing information to residents who may be affected by RAAF flights in the Williamtown area.

-A map is available that provides local Williamtown residents with information, on a monthly basis, on where and when the RAAF will be flying.
+A map is available that provides local Williamtown residents with information on where and when the RAAF will be flying on a monthly basis.
 The aim is to provide the latest information on flights from RAAF Base Williamtown in key areas such as low flying areas.
 It will not provide information on every military flight.

 Cairns Airport is trialling a number of locations, on the airport, to assess the suitability for noise minimisation in different weather conditions to enable high engine power runs.